 Hunger doesn't take a summer break; neither does the need for good nutrition.
 As part of the Florida Summer Food Service Program, Second Harvest prepares, packages and distributes nutritious meals and snacks free of charge to kids and teens ages 18 and under.
 Learn more about the impact of this program.

 The Kids Packs program provides nutritious meals to children who do not have access to school cafeterias during the weekend.
-We started the program when educators came to us looking for a solution to providing weekend food for the neediest of their students.
+The program started when educators came to Second Harvest looking for a solution to providing weekend food for the neediest of their students.
 Students were coming to school sick on Monday and unable to learn because they had not eaten since their school lunch the previous Friday.